EthanAI/ParkingGarageApp/README.md

         	Organize somehow
         /Notification Icon
         	Make better art
-        Widget to show most recent floor
+        	stronger test that broadcastReceiver is actually running Widget to show most recent floor
         Confirm battery usage is minimal
         	xCurrently less than AndroidOS usage
         	Confirm low as I can go
+        	Remove location recording for each data point.
+Its helpful for design but wastes a lot of battery